tidesdb/tidesdb/doc/05-internals/iterators.md

 transaction resolves against — `txn_read_snapshot`, not the begin sequence unconditionally.
 Repeatable-read, snapshot and serializable transactions carry a snapshot drawn at begin and the iterator reads at that, so every scan in the transaction sees one instant.
-A read-committed transaction holds no such snapshot, so the iterator draws the current sequence when it is created: it sees everything committed before it started, and successive scans in one transaction can legitimately differ.
+A read-committed transaction holds no such snapshot, so the iterator takes the watermark when it is created: it sees everything committed and published before it started, and successive scans in one transaction can legitimately differ.
 Read-uncommitted reads at the maximum sequence, which is what makes another transaction's uncommitted versions visible to it.

+At repeatable read and serializable the public iterator also keeps its **footprint**: the interval of keys it has covered, widened by every positioning call — a seek covers from its target, a step covers the key it lands on, and a step off either end covers to the range bound or to the end of the family.
+When the iterator is freed the interval goes into the transaction's read set, and the commit validates it as it validates a key read: against the store for a version inside it above the snapshot, and against the commits in flight for a write claim inside it sequenced below.
+A footprint that cannot be kept, for want of memory, makes the transaction fail rather than commit unchecked.
+The other levels keep none, and the per-cf iterator underneath knows nothing of it.

 Reaching for the begin sequence directly would be wrong rather than merely coarse: a read-committed transaction has none, and filtering a scan against it would hide every live row.